Paul von Hindenburg: Counterattacks in East Prussia and Poland

-Following his return, Ludendorff provided Hindenburg with a depressing evaluation of their allies' army, which already had lost many of their professional officers and had been driven out of much of the Kingdom of Galicia and Lodomeria, their part of what once had been Poland.
-Meanwhile, the Russians were inexorably pushing from Galicia toward Hungary through the Carpathian passes.
-Under orders from Falkenhayn to contain the resurgent Russians, Hindenburg mounted an unsuccessful attack in Poland with his Ninth Army as well as an offensive by the newly formed Tenth Army which made only local gains.
+After the Russians launched an offensive from Galicia toward Hungary, Hindenburg mounted an unsuccessful attack in Poland with his Ninth Army as well as an offensive by the newly formed Tenth Army which made only local gains.
 Following these setbacks, he set up temporary headquarters at Insterburg, and made plans to eliminate the Russians' remaining toehold in East Prussia by ensnaring them in a pincer movement between the Tenth Army in the north and Eighth Army in the south.
-The attack was launched on 7 February.
-Hindenburg's forces encircled an entire corps and captured more than 100,000 men in the Second Battle of the Masurian Lakes.
+On February 7, Hindenburg's forces launched the attack, encircling an entire corps and capturing more than 100,000 men in the Second Battle of the Masurian Lakes.

 Shortly thereafter, Hindenburg and Ludendorff played a key role in the Central Powers' Gorlice–Tarnów Offensive.
-After the Austro-Hungarian fortress of Przemyśl fell on 23 March, Austria-Hungary's high command pushed for a joint strike on the Russian right flank that could potentially drive their forces out of the Carpathians.
-Agreeing to the proposal, Falkenhayn moved OHL east to the castle of Pless while forming Army Group von Mackensen from a new German Eleventh Army and the Austro-Hungarian Fourth Army.
 As Field Marshal August von Mackensen broke through Russian lines between Gorlice and Tarnów, Hindenburg's Ninth and Tenth Army launched diversionary attacks that threatened Riga in the north.
 In one of the war's most successful cavalry actions, three cavalry divisions swept east into Courland, the barren, sandy region near the Baltic coast.
 The cavalry's gains were held by Hindenburg's new Nieman army, named after the river.

 In June, the Supreme Army Command ordered Hindenburg to launch a Bug-Narew Offensive in Poland toward the Narew River north of Warsaw.
 Hindenburg created Army Group Gallwitz, named after its commander.
-Von Gallwitz was one of many able commanders selected by Hindenburg, who stayed at the new army's headquarters to be available if needed.
+Max von Gallwitz was one of many able commanders selected by Hindenburg, who stayed at the new army's headquarters to be available if needed.
 (When Berlin approved the new army group, it became Twelfth Army.)
 The army group broke through the Russian lines after a brief, but intense, bombardment directed by Lieutenant Colonel Georg Bruchmüller, an artillery genius recalled from medical retirement.
 One-third of the opposing Russian First Army were casualties in the first five hours.
-From then on Hindenburg often called on Bruchmüller.
-The Russians withdrew across the Narev River.
-However, steamroller frontal attacks cost dearly: by 20 August Gallwitz had lost 60,000 men.
+Thereafter, the Russians withdrew across the Narew River.